Controlled Substance Inventory

 Inventory records of controlled substances shall include the name of the substance, the strength and dosage form of the substance (e.g. 10 mg. tablet), and the quantity of the substance.
 If the substance is listed in Schedule I or Schedule II of the Controlled Substances Act and for all solid oral and injectable hydrocodone-containing products, an exact count or measure of the contents shall be recorded.
 For all other substances listed in Schedules III, IV or V of the Controlled Substances Act, if the container has been opened, the registrant may make an estimated count or measure of the substance unless the original unopened container held more than 100 tablets or capsules, in which case an exact count shall be recorded.

-It is the responsibility of both the current pharmacy owner and the prospective pharmacy owner to take an inventory of all controlled substances whenever there is a change in ownership of a facility licensed by the Board.
-A pharmacy owner may delegate the actual taking of such inventory.
+It is the responsibility of both the current owner and the prospective owner to take an inventory of all controlled substances whenever there is a change in ownership of an establishment licensed by the Board.
+An owner may delegate the actual taking of such inventory.

-It is the responsibility of the pharmacy owner to take an inventory of all controlled substances whenever there is a change in the pharmacist in charge of any establishment licensed by the Board.
+It is the responsibility of the owner to take an inventory of all controlled substances whenever there is a change in the responsible individual or the pharmacist in charge, as appropriate, of any establishment licensed by the Board.